abstrus/abstrus.github.io/_posts/2014-03-12-rich-domain-models-part-2.md

 ---

 In the quest for a rich domain model, we are struggling to have entities injected with services.
-In the previous post on the subject, we defined what we thought would be nice to have and ran into some trouble with the persistence layer.
+In the previous post, we defined what we thought would be nice to have and ran into some troubles with the persistence layer.
 This time, we'll address one of those issues : injecting dependencies into our entity repositories.

 I keep code samples [available on github](https://github.com/abstrus/AbstrusRichModelBundle).